Bus in Vietnam

 Inter-provincial buses

-Each province in Vietnam has its own major terminal, especially in big cities like Hanoi (My Dinh Bus station, Giap Bat Bus station), Ho Chi Minh City (Mien Tay, Mien Dong); you can find buses going to every tourism destination as well as other province in Vietnam.
-Typically, inter-provincial buses are high quality ones with good services, large and comfortable seats.
-All you have to do is to buy tickets from registered ticket booths inside the terminal, and later show it to the conductor on the bus.
-There is no limitation for the size of baggage.
+Every province in Vietnam has a central bus terminal, particularly in larger cities like Hanoi (My Dinh Bus Station, Giap Bat Bus Station) and Ho Chi Minh City (Mien Tay and Mien Dong).
+These terminals offer buses to various tourist destinations as well as other provinces throughout Vietnam.
+Generally, inter-provincial buses provide high-quality services with spacious and comfortable seating.
+You can purchase tickets from authorized ticket counters inside the terminal and present the ticket to the conductor on the bus.
+There are no strict limitations on baggage size.

-Phuong Trang - A popular bus company that provide inter-provincial service
+Phuong Trang - A well-known bus company offering inter-provincial services

 Local buses